shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

-Attention!
-If you are visiting this doc because you are encountering new failures on CI while implementing this feature, be sure to read [our section specifically for CI integration](#integrating-auto-bundling-into-ci-workflows)!

 # File-System-Based Automated Bundle Generation

 To use the automated bundle generation feature introduced in React on Rails v13.1.0, please upgrade to use [Shakapacker v6.5.1](https://github.com/shakacode/shakapacker/tree/v6.5.1) at least.
 If you are currently using webpacker, please follow the migration steps available [here](https://github.com/shakacode/shakapacker/blob/master/docs/v6_upgrade.md).